 2. Pay Yourself First

-As soon as you receive your monthly income, a wage or salary for most of us, put some of it into your emergency fund.
+As soon as you receive your weekly or monthly income, put some of it into your emergency fund.
 Do it automatically.
-That means set up a standing order so the money comes straight off your income before you get the chance to change your mind.
+That means setting up a standing order so the money comes straight off your income before you get the chance to change your mind.

 Don’t start the month with the idea that you’ll try and be careful, then save whatever is left over.
 That just doesn’t work for the vast majority of people.
 Something always comes up, or the psychological draw of having cash in the bank tempts us away from good intentions.